Thai curry

 • Coriander

-My personal favorite is red Thai paste, which is always bursting with flavor and seems to complement nearly any veggie I include in a particular night’s meal.
+My personal favorite is this red Thai paste by Mae Ploy.
+It’s always bursting with flavor and seems to complement nearly any veggie I include in that night’s meal.

 Which Thai Curry Paste Should You Buy?